 Cleaning the dirt and grease from your face is essential, and there are swathes of products that do the job.
 First thing in the morning, however, we recommend simply using a gentle cleanser.
 More aggressive face washes have their place in your skin care routine, of course.
 But we suggest saving this for removing the impurities that build up after a long day at work, or following a workout.
 Likewise, exfoliating is a great idea, but it’s only really necessary a few times a week, and can be overlooked when you’re in a rush.

-A gentle cleanser will put you in good stead for the day to come, leaving you feeling light and clean, but without stripping nutrients from your skin, leaving you vulnerable to outbreaks.
+A gentle cleanser will put you in good stead for the day to come.
+This step will make your skin feel light and clean, but without stripping nutrients away and leaving you vulnerable to outbreaks.
 Remove the cleanser by rinsing, and gently dry your face by dabbing with a clean, fresh towel.

 This step is flexible.
 After cleansing and drying skin, use a serum or essence of your choice.
 The ultimate purpose of essence and serum is to provide skin care which is tailored to individual needs, so shopping around for the right fit is recommended.
 A light, water-based essence will tauten the skin and close pores.
 This prevents build-up of grease and impurities throughout the day, without feeling too heavy.
 If you have dry skin, and there’s little risk of feeling excessively greasy, an oil-based serum may be worth considering.
 Either way, this step adds only a little extra time to your morning skin routine, and weatherproofs your skin for the day to come.